 Spotlight on Outreach

-Join the $5 Club!
-Pledge to spend at least $5 a month on non-perishable foods to feed others.
-Bring your donations on the first Sunday of each month, or deposit your donations in the wicker basket at the rear of the church anytime.
-Remember that while we might take a vacation this summer, hunger does not.
-Thank you for your generosity in supporting First Fruits.
-Your living out the Gospel allows others to go to bed without being hungry.
+Join the $5 Club: Pledge to spend $5 a month on non-perishable foods to feed others.
+Bring your donations on the first Sunday of each month, or deposit them in the basket at the rear of the church at any time.